3 kids with recycling images on their t shirts

 Are there eco-friendly alternatives to traditional plastic toys?

 Yes, there are many eco-friendly toy alternatives available that are designed with sustainability in mind.
 Look for toys made from natural materials such as wood, organic cotton, or recycled plastics.
-Brands that prioritize sustainability often use non-toxic, biodegradable materials and environmentally friendly manufacturing processes.
+Brands that prioritise sustainability often use non-toxic, biodegradable materials and environmentally friendly manufacturing processes.
 These toys not only reduce environmental impact but are also safer and healthier for children.

 How can I encourage my child to participate in recycling their toys?